wipfli/lowlevelwind/README.md

     1. Open the project folder in VS Code.

-    2. Open the .ipynb notebook file.
+    2. Open a jupyter notebook file, for example 01_retrieve_process_precip.ipynb.

     3. When prompted (or from the top-right kernel picker), select the kernel: Python (notebooks-nwp-env)